Our policy, your privacy

 Your Communication, Marketing and Advertising Preferences

-Please note that regardless of your communication settings, we will continue to communicate with you for Product software updates, policy updates, or significant information about a Product you own such as discontinuance of support or safety issues.
+Please note, regardless of your communication settings, we will continue to communicate with you regarding changes to terms and conditions, policy updates, Sonos Product software updates, routine customer service messages such as information about current or past purchase, delivery of products, service interruptions, data breaches or other significant information about a Product you own such as discontinuation of support or safety issues.

 - Strictly necessary cookies.
-These cookies are essential to enable you to browse around our website and use its features.
+These cookies are essential for you to browse our website and use its features.
 Without these cookies, services like shopping baskets cannot be provided.

 - Performance cookies.
 These cookies collect information about how you use our websites.
 This data may be used to help optimize our website and make it easier for you to navigate.